thatGuy17/php-webscrapper/README.md

 ```
   <?php
     ...
-    //returns a dom document
+    //returns an array with value(s) of type dom document
     $domDoc = $webpage->createDOMDocument();

-    //returns a dom xpath
+    //returns an array with value(s) of type dom xpath
     $domXPath = $webpage->createDOMXpath();
     ...
   ?>